miroapp/app-examples/examples/node-webhooks/README.md

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>

-1. Create a new Miro app [developers.miro.com](https://developers.miro.com/).
+1. Create a new Miro app on [developers.miro.com](https://developers.miro.com/).
 This will take you to the app settings page.
 There you will find the `MIRO_CLIENT_ID` and `MIRO_CLIENT_SECRET` to be added to your `.env` file.
 Ensure that `boards:read` scope is checked, and then go ahead and install the app on your developer team.
 You will get an **access token** which you will need later to authenticate the creation of your webhook subscription.